Robby955/EcoFish/Density/README.md

 This folder contains the R code to run the density data and produce the density plots.
 To run this file you need to have the density data saved in your working directory.
+There are two required density datasets; "DensityDataUpdated.csv", and "densitybiomassoriginal.csv".